giovannisetaro/DSWProject_CropIdentification/README.md

 In addition to the deep learning model, we implemented a classical machine learning pipeline using XGBoost to classify pixels individually based on their temporal and spectral profiles.

 We use a flattened pixel-wise data.
 Each input vector represents the spectral evolution of a pixel over time.

+### Training:
+ is optimized using GridSearchCV over a parameter grid of n_estimators ([100, 200]) and learning_rate ([0.01, 0.1]).
+ A 3-fold cross-validation is employed to evaluate each combination, using accuracy as the scoring metric.
+ Due to the high computational demand, which requires a very powerful GPU for training, the search is restricted to a small set of hyperparameter values.
+The best-performing model is saved for later use (this also applies to CNN).

 #### Results :